-Elon Musk Shares First Videos Of “Kid-Sized” Submarine Built For Thai Soccer Team Cave Rescue
+Elon Musk Shares First Videos Of ‘Kid-Sized’ Submarine Built For Thai Soccer Team Cave Rescue

 — Elon Musk (@elonmusk) July 9, 2018

 Musk tweeted videos of his rescue submarine after news broke that four of the boys had been rescued.
-BBC News reports that they are in good health but that they rescue efforts had to be stopped for 10 hours because rescue workers needed to replace oxygen tanks.
+BBC News reports that they are in good health, but that the rescue efforts had to be stopped for 10 hours because rescue workers needed to replace oxygen tanks.
 According to the BBC, the next stage of the operation will start on Monday.

-The rescue team consists of 90 divers, forty from Thailand and 50 from overseas.
+The rescue team consists of 90 divers, 40 from Thailand and 50 from overseas.
 It’s a treacherous mission.
 The soccer team is trapped in a complex cave system filled with tight underwater passageways.
 It’s a race against time, as the impending rainy season could soon intensify the flooding in the caves and make the situation much worse than it already is.

-One Navy Seal has already died since the rescue mission began.
-Saman Kunan, a former officer in Thailand’s elite Navy SEAL lost his life on Thursday after he was sent to lay oxygen tanks inside of an escape route, ABC.net reports.
-He was 38 years old.
+One Navy SEAL has already died since the rescue mission began.
+Saman Kunan, a former officer in Thailand’s elite Navy SEALs lost his life on Thursday after he was sent to lay oxygen tanks inside of an escape route, ABC reports.
+He was 38-years-old.

 RACE AGAINST TIME Thai cave rescue – schoolboys could face terrifying race against time to navigate deadly 1.2 mile dive before rain floods cave ‘in DAYS’ pic.twitter.com/X9MYxiMivT